 Or you can plan new outdoors spaces for socializing that intentionally harness the power of microclimates.
 Keys to creating microclimates are blocking icy winds, capturing full sun, and adding heat sinks such as stone or water features.

 Sitting around the fire is fun in moderately cold weather.
 When it gets really cold, more active social events might make more sense.

 Walking, running, and hiking are great choices.
 Snowshoe excursions and cross-country skiing are perfect for snowy conditions.
-Of course, normal winter stuff like ice skating, slope skiing, snowboarding, and ice climbing are all fun cold-weather activities as long as you keep a comfortable distance from others.
+Of course, normal winter stuff like ice skating, slope skiing, snowboarding, and ice climbing are all fun cold-weather activities, as well.

 Big Changes That Can Help You Warm Up Outside